 Charter and Bylaws

-Section 1.1 — As authorized by the Constitution of the INSTITUTE OF TRANSPORTATION ENGINEERS, INC., hereinafter referred to as the Institute, the Board of Direction of the Institute, as recorded in the minutes of its meeting on January 20-21, 1972, and amended on August 4, 2006, grants this Charter for District 6 of the INSTITUTE OF TRANSPORTATION ENGINEERS, hereinafter referred to as the District.
+Section 1.1 — As authorized by the Constitution of the INSTITUTE OF TRANSPORTATION ENGINEERS, INC., hereinafter referred to as ITE, the International Board of Direction, as recorded in the minutes of its meeting on July 21, 2019, grants this Charter for the Institute of Transportation Engineers District 6, Inc. (dba Western District), hereinafter referred to as the District.

-Section 1.2 — This Charter shall be effective beginning January 1, 1973, and shall remain in effect including any amendments, including those approved by the Board of Direction of the Institute on August 4, 2006, until rescinded by the Board of Direction of the Institute.
+Section 1.2 — This Charter shall be effective beginning January 1, 2020, and shall remain in effect including any amendments until rescinded by the International Board of Direction.

-Section 2.1 — The area designated as that of this District shall be Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming, and all U.S. territories outside the Atlantic Ocean and Caribbean Sea, or as the area shall have been established from time to time by the Board of Direction of the Institute in accord with Article VIII, Section 1 of the Constitution as described in the attachment(s) hereto.
+Section 2.1 — The area designated as that of this District shall be the states of Alaska, California, Hawaii, Oregon, Washington, and all U.S. territories outside the Atlantic Ocean and Caribbean Sea, or as the area shall have been established from time to time by the International Board of Direction in accord with Article VIII, Section 1 of the Constitution as described in the attachment(s) hereto.